Florin Mergea

-Florin Mergea ([floˈrin ˈmerdʒe̯a]; born 26 January 1985) is a Romanian tennis player and a doubles specialist.
-He has reached the final of the ATP World Tour Finals in 2015 and won an ATP Masters title at the Mutua Madrid Open earlier that year.
+Florin Mergea ([floˈrin ˈmerdʒe̯a]; born 26 January 1985) is a Romanian former professional tennis player.
+As a doubles specialist, he has reached the final of the ATP World Tour Finals in 2015 and won an ATP Masters title at the Mutua Madrid Open earlier that year.
 He achieved a career-high ATP ranking of World No. 7 in doubles (July 2015) and World No. 243 in singles (May 2005).

-Coaching

-His current doubles partner is fellow Romanian Adrian Barbu.
-Florin Mergea is presently coached by Alex Pop-Moldovan and managed by the McCartney Group, Vienna.

-Tennis career
+Junior career

-Juniors

 As a junior Mergea compiled a singles win–loss record of 87–33, reaching as high as No. 2 in the world in July 2003 (and No. 1 in doubles).
 Along the way, he beat future top ten singles players like Andy Murray, Tomas Berdych, Gaël Monfils and Jo-Wilfried Tsonga.

 As well as winning the Boys' Singles at Wimbledon in 2003 and being runner-up in the Boys' Singles tournament at the 2003 Australian Open, he won the Boys' Doubles in 2002 alongside compatriot Horia Tecău.